nvk747/training-material/topics/statistics/tutorials/new_papaa@0.1.5/tutorial.md

       Output:
       - calculate and display metrics for targen classification
       - calulate and display pathway metrics ("pathway_metrics_pathwaymapper.txt")
       - Visualize Distribution of AUROC and AUPRC for all genes and Get Metrics for All Genes ("all_gene_metric_ranks.tsv")
+      - Log
+      - pathway_metrics_pathwaymapper.txt
+      - all_gene_metric_ranks.tsv
 {: .hands_on}

 ## **pathway_count_heatmaps**